 Abstraction

-This essay addresses a series of animation experiments undertaken as part of a Medieval Ideas Creative Laboratory Bursary with the remit to produce animated gifs exploring Medieval collections located in Cambridge.
-The project speculates upon the meaning of the gif in an age of bountiful slop, questioning linear media trajectories and socio-technical discontinuities, inviting engagement with marginal intertextualities and a return to the visual and textual games, meta and sub texts of illuminated and other works, specifically the 14th century Macclesfield Psalter (c.
-1320–30 ) and Uccello’s Battle of San Romano (c 1438 – 1440).
-The essay asks what cultural and technological marginality means in the 2020s and beyond, drawing upon a range of theorists including Thomas Nails’s revival of the Roman Poet, Lucretius, as a materialist, visceral alternative to Plato’s second order abstraction, which is arguably manifest and entangled in our lives via Machine Learning, specifically its now dominant subtype, Generative AI.
+Addressing a series of animation experiments undertaken as part of a Medieval Ideas Creative Laboratory Bursary, this paper speculates upon the meaning of the gif in an age of AI driven reductionism.
+Medieval marginalia, the essay argues, can support an urgently needed political possibility for the gif, via questioning linear media trajectories and discontinuities, inviting engagement with intertextuality, materiality and a return to the rhyming thought, games, meta and sub texts of illuminated and other works, specifically the playful marginalia and parallelism of the 14th century Macclesfield Psalter (c.
+1320–30).
+The essay draws upon a range of theorists and ideas including Thomas Nails’s revival of the Roman Poet Lucretius, as a materialist, visceral alternative to Plato’s second order abstraction.
+The paper asks, what is the future of the animated gif if we do (or do not) resist the platitudes of AI Slop?

 Key words: Gifs, Marginalia, Macclesfield Psalter, Materialism, AI Slop